seviet/landingpage/azure/refarch-main.md

   - [Pipeline Repo Link](https://github.com/c0-ops/azure-concourse) : Customer0 Concourse Pipelines
   - [Pipeline ERT Repo Link](https://github.com/c0-ops/ert-concourse) : Customer0 Concourse Pipelines
   - [Running Pipeline Link](https://fly.customer0.net/teams/main/pipelines/azure-base) : See the Running Customer0 Concourse Pipelines

 This model shows a single PCF deployment in a single Azure Resource Group.
 HA deployments can be achieved by creating and same topology in an additional Resource Group and globally load balancing across them (GSLB).

 The reference approach is to create a single Resource Group, populate it with the required Azure constructs and then deploy PCF with Pivotal Operations Manager.
-Core networking is created via an Azure virtual network with three 'children' subnets.
+Core networking is created via an Azure virtual network with the following subnets:
-These 4 subnets to be used in a manner similar to other Customer[0] architectures are:
   - Infrastructure
   - ERT (_Elastic Runtime_)
   - Service tiles